tyronechen/genomenlp/docs/source/sweep.rst

 Perform a hyperparameter sweep
 ==============================

-This explains the use of ``sweep.py`` for deep learning.
+This explains the use of ``sweep.py`` for machine and deep learning through ``genomicBERT``.
 If you already know what hyperparameters are needed, you can use ``train_model.py``.
 For conventional machine learning, the sweep, train and cross validation steps are combined in one operation.

 Requirements
 ------------